DFE-Digital/npq-registration/docs/how_does_npq_work.md

 The store is a session based store of the user's current application state.
 It is a hash that is stored in the user's session and is updated as the user progresses through the wizard.
 It is accessed by calling `wizard.store` on or within a form.
 The Query Store (detailed below) provides a way to access the store in a stuctured way.

-### QueryStore
+### RegistrationQueryStore

-The QueryStore service is a wrapper around the store hash to provide a way to provide helper methods to access store information.
+The RegistrationQueryStore service is a wrapper around the store hash to provide a way to provide helper methods to access store information.

 ## Courses